binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Of course this is only as good as a clients connection is trusted.
 If the connection is not over TLS, then there is no real safety that the headers can not be changed.
 If the connection is over TLS, but the connection is intercepted before the TLS hand-shake, the same lack of trust applies.
 See the section on [TLS Downgrade](#network-countermeasures-tls-downgrade) for more information.
 Not to be confused with Cross Origin Resource Sharing (CORS).
 CORS instructs the browser to over-ride the "same origin policy" thus allowing AJAX requests to be made to header specified alternative domains.
 For example: web site a allows restricted resources on its web page to be requested from another domain outside the domain from which the resource originated.
 Thus specifically knowing and allowing specific other domains access to its resources.

+You can also evaluate the strength of a CSP policy by using the [google CSP evaluator](https://csp-evaluator.withgoogle.com/).

 #### Sub-resource Integrity (SRI) {#network-countermeasures-wrongfully-trusting-the-loading-of-untrusted-web-resources-sri}
 ![](images/ThreatTags/PreventionEASY.png)